CHiPs44/pascalscript/README.md

 Or should we have a simpler "runtime status" like:

 - `program`: source code of the program to execute
-- `symbols`: hashtable with lower case key for the name, and an integer as value for now
+- `symbols`: hashtable with lower case key for the name, an integer as value, and some flags
+  - constant / variable flag

-global / local scope and other value types (real, boolean, string, function, procedure, ...) should come at their own time.
+  - global / local scope and other value types (real, boolean, string, function, procedure, ...) should come at their own time
+  - ...